jonathaneeckhout/jdungeon-overview/README.md

 ```bash
 Godot_v4.x project.godot
 ```
+Now just run the multiplayer scene.
 #### jdungeon-client
-Make sure that you godot installed for this step Create the .env file.
+Make sure that you godot installed for this step.
+Create the .env file.
 ```bash
 cd jdungeon-client